Gavin McInnes: Judaism

 In March 2017, a group of Rebel Media hosts, including McInnes, spent a week touring Israel.
 On the trip, McInnes made a non-Rebel video in which he defended Holocaust deniers, blamed Jews for the Treaty of Versailles, and said he was "becoming anti-Semitic".
 The Times of Israel said he was "apparently drunk" in the video.
 Israel National News called it a "faux rant" and "intentionally offensive".
 He later said that his comments were taken out of context.
 McInnes also produced a comedic video for Rebel called "Ten Things I Hate about Jews", later retitled "Ten Things I Hate About Israel".
 After his statements were promoted by white supremacists (in contrast to other videos from the Rebel Media tour), McInnes publicly declined their support.
 Upon McInnes' return to America, Rebel Media produced a video of McInnes in which he said, "I've got tons of Nazi friends.
 David Duke and all the Nazis totally think I rock...
 No offence, Nazis, I don't want to hurt your feelings, but I don't like you.
 I like Jews."
-Rebel Media's owner, Ezra Levant, who is Jewish and Canadian, defended McInnes.
-In a December 2022 interview for Censored.TV with Kanye West and the white nationalist Nick Fuentes, he claimed to be trying to save West from antisemitism and said that "every individual I meet starts off with a clean slate".
+Rebel Media's owner, Ezra Levant, who is Jewish-Canadian, defended McInnes.
+In a December 2022 interview for Censored.TV with Kanye West and the white nationalist Nick Fuentes, he said he was trying to save West from antisemitism and said that "every individual I meet starts off with a clean slate".

 Islam

-McInnes is anti-Islam.
-He has said that "Muslims are stupid... the only thing they really respect is violence and being tough."
+McInnes is anti-Islam, once stating that "Muslims are stupid... the only thing they really respect is violence and being tough."
 He also has equated Islam with fascism, stating "Nazis are not a thing.
 Islam is a thing."
 In April 2018, McInnes labelled a significant section of Muslims as both mentally ill and incestuous, claiming that "Muslims have a problem with inbreeding.
 They tend to marry their first cousins... and that is a major problem [in the U.S.] because when you have mentally damaged inbreds – which not all Muslims are, but a disproportionate number are – and you have a hate book called the Koran [sic]... you end up with a perfect recipe for mass murder."

 Gender

-McInnes has described himself as "an Archie Bunker sexist," and has said that "95 percent of women would be happier at home".
+McInnes has described himself as "an Archie Bunker sexist", and has said that "95 percent of women would be happier at home".
 On the topic of female police officers, he said, "I understand [women] are good for domestics, but I don't understand why there are so many female police officers.
 They're not strong, they're like super fat police officers.
 It doesn't make any sense to me."